-Louis has a bachelor's degree in Economics from the University of Stellenbosch and is a Chartered Director (SA).
+Louis has a bachelor's degree in economics from the University of Stellenbosch and is a Chartered Director (SA).

-In a career spanning 32 years, he has gained experience in the financial sector as well as a wide variety of other business sectors ranging from industrial, telecommunications, agriculture, sport and non-profit organizations.
-Louis's areas of expertise include banking, insurance, finance, auditing and risk management.
+In his career spanning 32 years, he has gained experience in the financial sector as well as a wide variety of other business sectors ranging from industrial, telecommunication, agriculture, sport and non-profit organisations.
+Louis' areas of expertise include banking, insurance, finance, auditing and risk management.